AsadThafer/TODO-List-React/README.md

 ## Features

-A. See existing todos.
+- See existing todos.
-B. Add a new todo to the list.
+- Add a new todo to the list.
-C. Search through the todos.
+- Search through the todos.
-D. Mark todo as done.
+- Mark todo as done.
-E. A toggle to show/hide todos.
+- A toggle to show/hide todos.
-F. Count of total todos and how many are done and remaining in the list footer.
+- Count of total todos and how many are done and remaining in the list footer.

 ## Installation